 Oculus Quest Hand Tracking

 In late 2019, the introduction of Oculus Quest hand tracking dominated the virtual reality (VR) industry.
 To use your own fleshy hands instead of controllers in real-time?
 Sounds like a dream!
 While it's still early days for hand tracking, there is considerable hype among VR app developers as it may open the doors to exciting new possibilities in mixed reality technology.

 Oculus Quest hand-tracking support seeks to give VR developers more freedom to create and express themselves through natural gestures and simple interactions.
 Over time, app developers may be able to leverage this feature to make virtual reality a more accessible, realistic experience for users.

 Most AR headsets and more advanced VR headsets as Oculus Quest are striving for so-called six-degrees-of-freedom (6DOF) where you can freely move your hands and body in your space.

 Oculus Quest comes with Touch Controllers where the movements are being tracked by the sensors in your headset.
 There's are no wires necessary (thanks to Oculus Quest Link) and since you're using your hands as a simulator there's no need to grab hold of the controllers either.
 It’s one of the most exciting features of the device and it’s not surprising both Quest models (64GB and 128GB) are sold out from the Oculus Store.
 The same goes for Oculus Quest 2 (also known as Meta Quest 2) of course which increased the tracking and accuracy of hand recognition.

-To experience this groundbreaking feature try a few of the examples where you’re using your real hands:
+To experience this groundbreaking feature try a few of the examples of VR content where you’re using your real hands:

 - game Curious Tale of the Stolen Pets (a.k.a Myster of the Stolen Pets)